-The Insurance Weapon: How Six P&I Clubs Closed the Strait of Hormuz
+The Insurance Weapon: How Seven P&I Clubs Closed the Strait of Hormuz

 TL;DR

-• Six Protection & Indemnity clubs withdrew war-risk coverage for Hormuz transit on March 5, converting a military confrontation into a commercial blockade more effective than any naval force could impose.
+• Seven Protection & Indemnity clubs withdrew war-risk coverage for Hormuz transit, converting a military confrontation into a commercial blockade more effective than any naval force could impose.

-• The insurance mechanism has closed the strait faster and more completely than Iran’s drones alone could achieve: daily transits collapsed from 138 to 2-3, with 200+ vessels anchored and VLCC day rates at an all-time $423,736.
+• The insurance mechanism has closed the strait faster and more completely than Iran’s drones alone could achieve: daily transits collapsed from 138 to 10-20, with 800+ vessels trapped and 22+ ships attacked across 40 days of war.

 Six Circulars, One Morning